jtl-scx/channel/docs/020_meta_data.md

     class: JTL\SCX\Channel\MetaData\CategoryTreeLoader
 ````

-There is always a full replacement of a category tree.
-Partial updates not supported.
+The category tree is always replaced in full.
+Partial updates are not supported.

 ## Category Attributes

 API Documentation: [Create Category Attributes](https://scx-sandbox.ui.jtl-software.com/docs/api_channel.html#operation/CreateCategoryAttributes)

 Typically, each Category has their own set of Attributes.
-Such Category Attributes need to transmit by using the Command
+These Category Attributes should be transmitted by using the command
 below.

 ````bash
 ./run scx-api:put.attributes-category <categoryId>
 ````

-The skeleton project provide a very basic default implementation for am Attribute Loader.
+The skeleton project provides a very basic default implementation for an Attribute Loader.
 To create your own
-Loader implementation just implement `MetaDataCategoryAttributeLoader` Interface and register your implementation
+Loader implementation, just implement `MetaDataCategoryAttributeLoader` Interface and register your implementation
-for DI using, `service.yml`
+for DI by using `service.yml`

-To upload Category Attributes for the complete Category Tree, run `scx-api:put.category-tree` with option
+To upload Category Attributes for the complete Category Tree, run `scx-api:put.category-tree` with the option
 `--dump-categories-to-file`.
-This will write all Category ID into a CSV File.
+This will write all Category IDs into a CSV File.
 Afterwards you may run
 the `scx-api:put.attributes-category` by using CLI option `--dump-categories-to-file`.

 ## Global Attributes